Asymptotic analysis of high order soliton for the Hirota equation: Acknowledgement

 \section{Acknowledgement}

-Project supported by the National Natural Science Foundation of China (Grant No. 11771151), the Guangzhou Science and Technology Program of China (Grant No. 201904010362), and the Fundamental Research Funds for the Central Universities of China (Grant No. 2019MS110).
+\lm{X.Z. acknowledges support from the China Postdoctoral Science Foundation(Grant No. 2020M682692),} L.L. is supported by the National Natural Science Foundation of China (Grant No. 11771151), the Guangzhou Science and Technology Program of China (Grant No. 201904010362), and the Fundamental Research Funds for the Central Universities of China (Grant No. 2019MS110),